 Yes, you can enjoy a tipple and still lose weight!

-To help you navigate your next celebration, here are the main things to remember when it comes to alcohol.
-These will help you rethink how and what you drink, so you can still enjoy a tipple and still see success on the scales.
+No one wants to see their weight loss goals disappear into the bottom of a glass.
+To help you navigate your next celebration, here are the main things to remember so you can enjoy a tipple and still see success on the scales.

 THE FACT: Alcoholic drinks contain ‘empty’ calories